OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 1. The ALL-IN restriction: "C in_taxon T"
+  - "Hair is found only in Mammals"
-2. The NOT-IN restriction: "C never_in_taxon T"
+3. The NOT-IN restriction: "C never_in_taxon T"
+  - "Hair is never found in Birds"
-3. The SOME-IN restriction: "C present_in_taxon T"
+5. The SOME-IN restriction: "C present_in_taxon T"
+  - "Hair is found in Skunks"
+  - "Hair is found in Whales"

 #### The ALL-IN restriction: "C in_taxon T"